MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD06_DEMO.md

 ![alt text](./Images/20480B_6_Layout-Inline-Block.png "The div elements in inline-block layout mode")

-17. In Internet Explorer, resize the browser window so you can see how blocks are wrapped onto the next line in inline layout mode.
+17. In Microsoft Edge, resize the browser window so you can see how blocks are wrapped onto the next line in inline layout mode.
 18. In the F12 Developer Tools window, on the **CSS** tab, click the **display: inline-block** rule.
 Change this rule to **display:-ms-flexbox**, and then press ENTER
-19. Switch to Internet Explorer to view the new layout.
+19. Switch to Microsoft Edge to view the new layout.
 The **div** elements are displayed in a vertical column.
 20. In the F12 Developer Tools window, on the **CSS** tab, click the **display: -ms-flexbox** rule, change it to **display:table-cell**, and then press ENTER.
-21. Switch to Internet Explorer to view the new layout.
+21. Switch to Microsoft Edge to view the new layout.
 The **div** elements are displayed in a horizontal table.

 #### Switch between positioning modes in a web page